openharmony/arkcompiler_runtime_core/static_core/plugins/ets/tools/declgen_ts2sts/README.md

 # DECLGEN TOOL FOR `.d.sts` FILES GENERATION

-This tool generates `.d.sts` files with declarations in `ets` for given TypeScript source code files.
+This tool generates `.d.sts` files with declarations in `sts` for given TypeScript source code files.

 It

-* is based on rules from the "TS to ETS cookbook,
+- is based on rules from the "TS to STS cookbook,
-* autofixes some subset of TS code,
+- autofixes some subset of TS code,
-* outputs errors in .json format for code which is not autofixable.
+- outputs errors in .json format for code which is not autofixable.

 ## Installation